Interpretability and Generalization Bounds for Learning Spatial Physics: Experiments

 The Green's function is defined as the impulse response of the solution operator.
 Given a trained model, the action of the Green's function can be approximated by applying a test function $\hat{f}_k=\delta_{kj}=\ve_j$ (the one-hot vector at index $j$) to extract the structure using the relation

 For the linear model, this is the same as inspecting the weight matrix, $ \mA_{ij}\leftrightarrow\mW_{ij}$.
 Fig.~\ref{fig:weight_inspect} elaborates on Fig.~\ref{fig:illustration} to show the convergence of the weight matrix to the derived analytical solution for increasing modes (or complexity) of data.
 For lower orders $p$, the extracted functions are inscrutable, even though the model achieves low error on the training set.
 Training the linear model on the FEM dataset is sufficient to recover an accurate Green's operator $\mA$.
-It is even possible to invert the weight matrix ($\mW^{-1}=\hat{\mL}$) to uncover a local stencil structure, which is evident in its qualitatively tridiagonal appearance.
+It is even possible to invert the weight matrix ($\mW^{-1}=\hat{\mL}$) to uncover a local stencil structure, which is evident in its tridiagonal appearance.

 Fig.~\ref{fig:mlp_greens} shows that it is also possible to extract the Green's functions for deep models by evaluating the nonlinear models on one-hot inputs $\vf=\textbf{e}_j$.
-For $p=3$, there is no obvious evidence of the expected structure, even the model achieves low MSE on the training set.
+For $p=3$, there is no apparent structure, even though the model achieves low MSE on the training set.
 The expected structure is extracted using the MLP and DeepONet when they are trained on FEM data.
 The structure is somewhat evident for the Fourier Neural Operator with the $cos[7]$ training run, but no others.